YushinSuzuki/slack_tagbot/README.md

   ```

 ## Usage
+It's a good idea to decide on a main channel and write only to that channel.
+Channels that use hashtags should be read-only.

 1. integration this bot to a channel.
 2. post a comment with hash tags of a channels.